Dervaig

-Dervaig (Dearbhaig) is a small village on the Isle of Mull off the west coast of Scotland.
+Dervaig (Note: Dearbhaig) is a small village on the Isle of Mull off the west coast of Scotland.
 The village is within the parish of Kilninian and Kilmore, and is situated on the B8073 roughly midway between Tobermory and Calgary.
 In 1961 it had a population of 82.
+A 2011 census estimated the population had risen to ~200.

-Etymology
+Toponymy

 Both the English name Dervaig and the Gaelic name Dearbhaig are derived from the Old Norse Dervig, meaning "Good inlet", referring to Loch a' Chumhainn, which the town sits on.

 Church

-The town is known for its unusual round church Kilmore Church.
-The original church was built in 1755, however, there is not a complete description of it in the records, so it is unknown what it looked liked.
+The town is known for its unusual round-towered church Kilmore Church.
+The original church was built in 1755, however, there is not a complete description of it in the records, so it is unknown what it looked like.
 It was built to replace the nearby Church of Kilcolmkil and is thought to be very similar to the church of Kilninian which was built at a similar time but still stands.